-Up to $500,000 is available from the Coles Nurture Fund to help small Australian food and grocery producers, farmers and manufacturers to innovate and grow their business.
+The Coles Nurture Fund is a grant opportunity to help small Australian food and grocery producers, farmers and manufacturers to innovate and grow their business.

 The grant will see 30 new jobs created and investment in a factory expansion with custom engineered production lines, including the latest freezing technology, to make a range of gourmet ice creams and desserts in complex shapes and layers.